The CF is the little brother of the CFX. Both are from Boundless Technologies, a company that has been in the cannabis space since 2014.

 The interface is simple to use.
 Five clicks of the button turn the unit on or off.
 Hold the button for 2 seconds to raise the temp.
 There are 5 preconfigured temps: 355F / 370F / 385F / 400F / 415F

 The Boundless CF uses a self-contained battery rechargeable via a standard micro USB cable.
-Charging time depends on power source.
+Charging time depends on the power source.
 I’ve been getting about TEN 5-minute sessions per charge.

 With some very simple modification, the Boundless CF is a KICK ASS vape at $93 (after coupon PUFFEDUP) (originally $130).